Back to Blog

 • Online booking page — A shareable link or embeddable widget where clients book themselves.
 This is table stakes in 2026.

-• Calendar sync — Two-way sync with Google Calendar, Outlook, or Apple Calendar so you never double-book.
+• Calendar sync — Two-way sync with your existing calendar so you never double-book.

 • Mobile access — You need to check and manage your schedule from your phone.
 Period.